tdpeuter/yubikey/YubiKey-Guide-summary.md

 Now export the public key again.
 You will have to send it to your contacts and public key server(s) afterwards.

+## Maintenance

+Once your subkeys expire, you can either renew or replace them.
+When you renew your keys, the expiration date is updated.
+Replacing the key is what you think it is.

+### My opinion

+I personally prefer to renew my keys every year for four years, and replacing them after five years of use.
+In my opinion that is a proper balance between security and usability.

+1. My keys are stored on a YubiKey.
+It is unlikely that my keys are exploited.
+2. This method limits the number of "old" expired keys I need to manage (because the key might still be used by others) to a fair amount.

+If I were to notice anything malicious regarding my keys, I would replace them sooner.

+Please see the full guide for instructions.
+In my experience you don't need to copy the renewed keys to the YubiKey again.

 ## Questions and Answers

 **What are shadowed keys?**